 Self-checkout will continue to increase

 Those consumers who still prefer to shop in stores have also shifted their behaviors due to social distancing.
 However, the in-store contactless shopping trend is expecting to continue after COVID-19 dissipates.
 In fact, 79% of consumers intend to continue or increase their usage of self-checkout in retail after COVID-19 with Millennials and Gen Z leading the adoption of increased contactless activities.
-Although this quick adoption is mostly found in grocery stores and big-box retailers, these brands need to discover new ways to engage with their customers during the buying process.
+Although this quick adoption is mostly found in grocery stores and big-box retailers, brands need to find new ways of engaging with their customers during the buying process.
 This could be a reminder of something they buy weekly or a bonus coupon on an item in their cart.
 The more you engage beneficially with your customers, the better their experience and the more loyal they will become.

 Brand loyalties are dying